 Red Oak, Forest Avenue School

-Our first Treasured Tree for 2009 belongs to Eugene and Marie Corcoran, located in their front yard at 92 Pease Avenue in Verona.
+The first Treasured Tree for 2009 belongs to Eugene and Marie Corcoran, located in their front yard at 92 Pease Avenue in Verona.
 The tree is a White Oak, approximately 125 years old and 80 feet height.

-Pictured from left, Marykate Dougherty, AJ Farro, Tom Dougherty, Verona Mayor Teena Schwartz, Brian Farro, Owen Dougherty, homeowners Eugene Corcoran and Marie Corcoran, Brian Dougherty, Colleen Dougherty, Deputy Mayor Frank Sapienza and Jerry Shimonaski, Verona Environmental Commission Chairman.
+Pictured from left, Marykate Dougherty, AJ Farro, Tom Dougherty, Verona former Mayor Teena Schwartz, Brian Farro, Owen Dougherty, homeowners Eugene Corcoran and Marie Corcoran, Brian Dougherty, Colleen Dougherty, Deputy Mayor Frank Sapienza and Jerry Shimonaski, former Verona Environmental Commission Chairman.

 Students from VHS Environmental Club nominated the pictured majestic Norway Spruce to be Verona’s Treasured Tree.
 Located in Verona High School at 151 Fairview Avenue, these trees support a wide variety of wildlife.